Current-induced spin-orbit torques in ferromagnetic and antiferromagnetic systems: Theory of spin-orbit torques

 It is worth pointing out the analogy and differences between the intrinsic iSGE and the intrinsic SHE \cite{Murakami2003,Sinova2004}.
 In the SHE case where $\hat H_{\rm ex}=0$ in the paramagnet, $\mathbf{B}^{\rm eq}_{\rm eff}$ depends on the angle $\theta_{\mathbf{k}}$ of the carrier momentum with respect to $\mathbf{E}$ which implies a momentum-dependent $z$-component of the non-equilibrium spin,

-The same spin rotation mechanism that generates the uniform bulk spin accumulation in the case of the intrinsic iSGE in a FM [Fig.~\ref{fig-iSGE-SOT}(b)] is responsible for the scattering-independent spin current of the SHE in a paramagnet \cite{Sinova2004}.
-Note that the SHE spin current yields zero spin accumulation in the bulk and a net SHE spin-polarization occurs only at the edges of the conduction channel.
+The same spin rotation mechanism that generates the uniform bulk spin density in the case of the intrinsic iSGE in a ferromagnet [Fig.~\ref{fig-iSGE-SOT}(b)] is responsible for the scattering-independent spin current of the SHE in a paramagnet \cite{Sinova2004}.
+Note that the SHE spin current yields zero spin density in the bulk while a net spin density accumulates only at the edges of the conduction channel.